Tiberiusmoon/Tib-s-guide-to-Windows-10/index.md

 Once you are in the manufacturer website navigate to the section that says service, support or downloads.
 When you're there you will be greeted with a search bar, here you put in your model number.
 Once you find the section with drivers and bios's download the latest driver for the correct windows version.
-There are many drivers to choose from, download the latest of each driver and ignore the duplicate/older drivers.
+-There are many drivers to choose from, download the latest of each driver and ignore the duplicate/older drivers.
 You can download a digital copy of your user manual in or around this section of the website.

 **_The Install:_**